FAGEY McFAGEINGTON the 5th

 An hour later, the five-course dinner is finished and the dancing begins with Emmett & Angela's first dance.
-Once all the formalities that typically follow the parental dances, the wedding party, and the dollar dance, the floor is open to everyone.
+Once all the typical formalities of the parental dances, the wedding party, and the dollar dance are finished, the floor is open to everyone.
 Now and then, between a good mix of slow, fast, and country line dances, there are silly dances such as the hokey pokey and the chicken dance.
 I have been dancing throughout the night, including the slow dances.
-Every time I sit during a slow dance to rest, my father, uncles, and male cousins spring out of nowhere and I am on the dance floor once again.
+Every time I sit during a slow dance to rest, my father, uncles, and male cousins spring out of nowhere before I am on the dance floor once again.

-Having just finished the bouquet toss that I conveniently ducked out for, they are now setting up for the garter toss.
+Having just finished the bouquet toss, which I conveniently ducked away from, they are now setting up for the garter toss.
 The DJ entertainer is dressing Emmett in a cloth chicken head and oversized shoe covers shaped like chicken feet.
 Angela is placed in a chair on the left corner of the dance floor nearest the DJ booth.
 Emmett is instructed to stand in the opposite corner, farthest from her.
 He is to crawl on his hands and knees toward her as he tries enticing her with his wiles until she beckons him to her.

 "Hello, Isabella."
 I slowly turn toward the voice and suddenly my entire body stiffens in dread, eyes going wide.
 He notices, of course, "Please don't be afraid of me.
 I do not mean you any harm.
 Charlie and Jasper wouldn't have let me within one hundred feet of you if they even thought I did."
 He pauses, "Right?"
 I nod.

 "Demetri, I presume."
 He nods and I continue, "Then pardon me for sounding insolent, but what do you want?
 Why are you here?"